cancerberoSgx/string-utilities/README.md

+#What is this
+This is an html application

 # Introduction

 In the beggining this project is a pet for learning some technologies new, mainliy angular.
 It is an html5 application that exposes utilities for processing strings.